 *Note: we display Office 365 E1, E3, and E5 above as many clients and prospects have these licenses and Microsoft continues to offer them.
 However, Microsoft has updated this line to include Microsoft 365 E5, E3 and F3.
 These add intelligent experiences, enterprise-grade management, and advanced security features – but are priced substantially higher.

-A brief comparison of Office 365 E3 vs. Microsoft 365 E3 is available here, with an included license for Windows 10 Enterprise & Microsoft Intune (enterprise mobility security package) being the biggest major difference between them.
+Find a brief comparison of Office 365 E3 vs. Microsoft 365 E3, with an included license for Windows 10 Enterprise & Microsoft Intune (enterprise mobility security package) being the biggest major difference between them.

 Insights from Cleanshelf’s Microsoft Licensing Expert